Women in Revolt! Art and Activism in the UK 1970-1990

 Gina Birch, 3 Minute Scream, 1977 © Gina Birch

 Women in Revolt!
-Art and Activism in the UK 1970-1990 at The Whitworth, Manchester 7 March — 1 June 2025 Entrance is free — Visit now
+Art and Activism in the UK 1970-1990 at The Whitworth, Manchester Until 1 June 2025 Entrance is free — Visit now

 The exhibition is organised by Tate Britain and has previously toured around the country.
-Its newest edition at the Whitworth has been specially curated with consideration of Manchester’s local history, and is the first free-to-enter iteration of the show.
+Its newest edition at the Whitworth is the first free-to-enter iteration of the show.

 There are too many outstanding works to mention all of the highlights, but let’s take a look at the breadth of the work on display, for a glimpse of what you can expect.

 Possibly the most surprising artwork on show is Bobby Baker’s An Edible Family in a Mobile Home, recreated for Women in Revolt! based on the 1976 original installation.
-Its feminist message is communicated through a family of life-size, edible figures, made from cake and biscuit, offered to audience members visiting the piece, positioned in rooms wallpapered with newspapers from the 70s.
+Its feminist message is communicated through a family of life-size, edible figures, made from cake and biscuit and offered to audience members visiting the piece, all in rooms wallpapered with newspapers from the 70s.
+The cakes are baked by Manchester’s women-owned and run Long Boi’s Bakehouse and assembled by Bobby Baker and her team.
+An Edible Family in a Mobile Home is on display at the Whitworth from 7 March until 20 April 2025.

 Mothers may be stopped in their tracks by Maureen Scott’s Mother and Child at Breaking Point (1970), depicting a woman holding a wriggling, crying toddler with a vacant stare, perfectly capturing the duality of experience and moments of exhaustion that parenthood is peppered with.